Study abroad in London, England

 Housing

 Housing and utilities are included in the cost of the program.
 Students will live in shared apartment-style student residences managed by FIE.
 There are three residence buildings, all in the Kensington area of London, within about 10-15 minutes’ walking distance of one another and Foundation House, the FIE Study Centre.
-The residence buildings are 19th-century converted townhouses.
+The residence buildings are converted to 19th-century townhouses.

 Students do not choose their residence building.
 FIE oversees the housing assignment process.
 To help facilitate that, students submit a housing/roommate questionnaire after completing the UF in London application and being accepted into the program.
 Students will be informed of their building assignment approximately two weeks before the start of the program and their exact housing assignment upon arrival.